FujiwaraChoki/Omni-GPT/README.md

-# OmniGPT
+# Omni-GPT

 <img src="assets/banner.png">

 Have you heard of Auto-GPT?
 Chances are yes..
-OmniGPT is my own *extremely* simplified version of it, which can take input from the user and generate a static HTML-Website.
+Omni-GPT is my own *extremely* simplified version of it, which can take input from the user and generate a static HTML-Website.

 It's a lightweight alternative of Auto-GPT.